QryptInc/QryptInc.github.io/content/concepts/otp/_index.md

 </table>
 {{< /rawhtml >}}

+---

 ### What is everlasting security?

-A protocol which achieves everlasting security guarantees that an encryption is information theoretically secure, given that the initial key exchange of the seed *S* is not broken within a time *T* which we can choose (i.e. an hour).
-This means that an hour after the two parties exchange an initial seed *S*, even a computationally unbounded adversary (with access to both classical and quantum computers) cannot break the encryption.
+A protocol which achieves everlasting security guarantees that an encryption is information theoretically secure, given that the initial key exchange of the seed _S_ is not broken within a time _T_ which we can choose (i.e. an hour).
+This means that an hour after the two parties exchange an initial seed _S_, even a computationally unbounded adversary (with access to both classical and quantum computers) cannot break the encryption.

 ## Levels of Security

 1. Classical security that is vulnerable to quantum computers (i.e. RSA, ECDH)

 2. Post quantum security that has no known algorithm that quantum computers could run to break (i.e. FrodoKEM, Crystals-Kyber)

 For levels 1 and 2, to break the encryption, an adversary would need to:

 - Harvest data between Alice and Bob
 - Break the key exchange

-{{< figure src="images/otp-levels-of-security-levels1and2.svg" >}}
+{{< figure src="images/alice&bob.svg" >}}

 3a) Everlasting security which is provably secure against an unbounded adversary after phase 1 (while the server is still accepting decryption requests), where:

 - the seed key exchange has level 1 security in phase 1
 - we assume g out of T servers have secure, authenticated channels with the client (where these channels use TLS)

 3b) Everlasting security which is provably secure against an unbounded adversary after phase 1 (while the server is still accepting decryption requests), where:

 - the seed key exchange has level 2 security in phase 1
 - we assume g out of T servers have secure, authenticated channels with the client (where these channels use TLS)

 3c) Everlasting security which is provably secure against an unbounded adversary after phase 1 (while the server is still accepting decryption requests), where:

 - the seed has level 2 security in phase 1
 - we assume g out of T servers have secure, authenticated channels with the client (where these channels use post-quantum TLS)

-{{< figure src="images/otp-levels-of-security-level3.svg" >}}
+{{< figure src="images/alice&bob_exchange.svg" >}}

 For levels 3a, 3b, and 3c, to break the encryption, an adversary would need to:

-- Harvest data between Alice and Bob
+1. Harvest data between Alice and Bob
-- Harvest data from greater than T-g server links to Alice or Bob
+2. Harvest data from greater than T-g server links to Alice or Bob
-- Break the key exchange of the seed
+3. Break the key exchange of the seed
-- Break the protocol for downloading random
+4. Break the protocol for downloading random

-4. Information theoretic security that is provably secure against an unbounded adversary (which Qrypt only has the capability of doing with physical transfer of key material)
+5. Information theoretic security that is provably secure against an unbounded adversary (which Qrypt only has the capability of doing with physical transfer of key material)